Han Solo Spin-Off News: Official Plot Revealed!

 — SW Comlink (SWNN) (@starwarscomlink) February 12, 2017

-[Featured Image via Lucasfilm]
+[Featured Image by Lucasfilm]